 - Interviews and conversations in relation to regulatory and investigation activity.
 These may be contemporaneous notes or voice recordings if the interviews are needed for potential legal action;

-- From social media when officers may be searching for background information to support and investigation
+- From the internet and social media when officers may be searching for background public information to support an investigation.

-- There are CCTV cameras on various Department buildings (e.g. IOM Sawmill, Thie Slieau Whallian) that collect images for crime prevention and investigation reasons
+- There are CCTV cameras on Department buildings (IOM Sawmill, Thie Slieau Whallian) that collect images for crime prevention and investigation reasons.

 How and why your Personal Information is shared and who with